WordOps/docs.wordops.net/docs/commands/site.md

 wo site create site.tld --wp --php73
 ```

-To create simple php site running with PHP 7.3 with no database, you can use this command :
+To create simple php site running with PHP 7.3 with no database, you can use this command:

 ```bash
 wo site create site.tld --php73